shubhamchandak94/Spring/README.md

 ```

 ### Install
 The instructions below will create the spring executable in the build directory inside SPRING.
 If you plan to build and run SPRING on separate architectures, then you might need to remove/comment the line ```set(FLAGS "${FLAGS} -march=native")``` in CMakeLists.txt (or use flags based on the target architecture).
+You can also use the `-Dspring_optimize_for_portability=ON` option for `cmake` that enables only the SSE4.1 instructions that should work on most processors.

 On Linux with cmake installed and version at least 3.9 (check using ```cmake --version```):
 ```bash